yaricerruti/te_pheno/README.md

 ## Snakefile_egene: compute eGenes associated to TEs

+The pipeline can be run with the command

+snakemake -s Snakefile_prep

+after specifying the path to the data files at line 17 and that to the scripts (i.e. the src directory of the repository) at line 18

+The pipelines needs the following external data files:

 ## Snakefile_models: add GC content and eGene data and fit linear models

 ## Snakefile_tf: ChIP-Atlas enrichment